A Driven Tagged Particle in Asymmetric Exclusion Processes: Current in AEP with a Blockage

-Theorem \ref{thm:positive current when it is not fully bocked} is the main result of these two sections.
-It says the current across sites -1 and 1 is strictly positive for the ASEP on $\mathbb{Z}$ when the initial measure is the step measure $\mu_{1,0}$.
-We will prove it by contradiction. \begin{theorem} Suppose $p(\cdot,\cdot)$ satisfies assumptions at the beginning of this section.
-For the ASEP on lattice $\mathbb{Z}$ with a blockage at the origin, there is a lower bound $C_1>0$ for the current across sites -1, 1,
+Theorem \ref{thm:positive current when it is not fully bocked} is the main result of Sections \ref{sec: Current Zero}, \ref{sec: ASEP on the half line with destruction}.
+It says the current through bond $(-1,1)$ is strictly positive for the AEP on $\mathbb{Z}$ when the initial measure is the step measure $\mu_{1,0}$.
+We will prove it by contradiction. \begin{theorem} Suppose $p(\cdot,\cdot)$ satisfy assumptions at the beginning of this section.
+For the AEP on lattice $\mathbb{Z}$ with a blockage at the origin, there is a lower bound $C_1>0$ for the current through bond $(-1,1)$,